 Of all the art I’ve ever seen, Impressionist paintings are my very favorite.
 I could look at Monet’s Bridge Over A Pond of Water Lilies every day for the rest of my life and never grow tired of it.
 Seeing the original versions in an exhibit was one of the highlights of my life.
 Whenever I get a chance to share this love of mine with kiddos, I jump on it.

 This week I’ve been inviting a bunch of neighborhood kids over to our place to join in my kids’ art lessons.
 The kids all pile into the house for painting, pasting, drawing, and all things artsy.
-Today we learned about Claude Monet, looked at a bunch of his paintings and discussed what the kids noticed about his style, and then made a tissue paper water lilies picture to represent his work.
+Today we learned about my favorite artist, Claude Monet, looked at many of his Impressionist paintings, and discussed what the kids noticed about his style.

 - He was French, born in Paris.

 - He loved painting scenes from nature (especially of his pond!)

 - He wasn’t concerned with realism; just light and emotion.